 - Assessing the composition of the CARE Team and adding members when appropriate

-- Developing any needed policies, protocols and procedures to formalize CARE Team actions in regards to reports of concern about students, faculty, staff and guests to the university
+- Developing any needed policies, protocols and procedures to formalize CARE Team actions in regards to alerts of concern about students, faculty, staff and guests to the university

 - Develop and implement education and outreach plans to ensure that processes and contacts are well known by the campus community